JanssenProject/jans/docs/admin/developer/agama/ui-pages.md

 ## Reusable templates

 A widespread practice in web page authoring is to compose pages based on reusable pieces.
 As an example, the need for a common header and footer is ubiquitous in HTML projects.
-With FreeMarker composition can be achieved by means of [macros](https://freemarker.apache.org/docs/ref_directive_macro.html).
+With FreeMarker, composition can be achieved by means of [macros](https://freemarker.apache.org/docs/ref_directive_macro.html).
 These are the equivalent to functions in programming, they can generate output based on parameters passed and can be called anywhere in a template.

 Agama already makes use of macros for this purpose.
 Take a look at the `ftlh` files found at `/opt/jans/jetty/jans-auth/agama`.
 These templates are used to present errors, like timeouts, flow crashes, etc.